Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 `Vec`, `String` and similar types _is_ considered safe.

 As a Rust engineer, most of the time you won't personally need to worry about unsafe Rust.
-You can get by with using other peoples APIs like the standard library.
-The point of this chapter isn't to prepare you to write lots of unsafe Rust, its to make you feel comfortable for the odd occasion you might have to touch it.
+You can get by with using other people's APIs like the standard library.
+The point of this chapter isn't to prepare you to write lots of unsafe Rust; it's to make you feel comfortable for the odd occasion you might have to touch it.

 Not really all that unsafe
 --------------------------

-It's important to note that Unsafe Rust doesn't turn _off_ any of Rusts safety measures, what it does do is turn _on_ a whole other set of language features on which Rusts safety tools can not work.
+It's important to note that Unsafe Rust doesn't turn _off_ any of Rusts safety measures, what it does do is turn _on_ a whole other set of language features on which Rusts safety tools cannot work.

 I really can't stress this enough as it might be one of the greatest misconceptions in Rust.
 Unsafe Rust does _not_ turn off _any_ safety measures.
-It turns on tools that Rust can not guarantee are safe, so you need to make extra certain you are using them safely.
+It turns on tools that Rust cannot guarantee are safe, so you need to make extra certain you are using them safely.

 For example, in safe Rust we use references.
-These work a lot like pointers in other languages, but they are not pointers.
+These are similar to pointers in other languages, but they are not pointers.
 References in unsafe Rust still must abide by the rules of the borrow checker.
 Unsafe Rust doesn't turn off the borrow checker, instead it gives us access to raw pointers which can't be borrow checked.